sungnga/react-ecommerce/react-frontend/README.md

 - In Checkbox.js file:
   - Import react, useState, and useEffect: `import React, { useState, useEffect } from 'react'`
   - Write a Checkbox functional component that
-    - accepts the props categories.
+    - accepts categories as props from Shop component.
 Destructure categories as parameter
     - returns the list of categories that's coming from the Shop component.
 Remember that Shop component has categories state and it fetches list of categories from backend
       - to render the categories in a list, call .map() method on categories to loop through the array list
       - each list item has an input type of checkbox and a label of category name